 In 2018, Tennessee’s suicide rate increased by four percent.
-Though middle-aged adults are the group with the highest risk of suicide, statistics show a great increase in suicide among adolescents age 10 to 18, with one suicidal death per week.
-Williamson County, where Franklin Tennessee is, has a suicide rate of almost 10 per 100,000 residents.
+Though middle-aged adults are the group with the highest risk of suicide, statistics show a great increase in suicide among adolescents aged 10 to 18, with one suicidal death per week.
+Williamson County, where Franklin Tennessee, has a suicide rate of almost 10 per 100,000 residents.

 Tennessee has a higher rate of serious mental illness among adults (18 and over) than the United States.
 Almost five percent of adults in Tennessee have such a disorder.
 About 43 percent of diagnosed adults received treatment.